Struct S3Action

 §kms_key_arn: Option<String>

 For more information about key policies, see the Amazon Web Services KMS Developer Guide.
-If you do not specify a master key, Amazon SES does not encrypt your emails.
+If you do not specify an Amazon Web Services KMS key, Amazon SES does not encrypt your emails.

 Your mail is encrypted by Amazon SES using the Amazon S3 encryption client before the mail is submitted to Amazon S3 for storage.
 It is not encrypted using Amazon S3 server-side encryption.
 This means that you must use the Amazon S3 encryption client to decrypt the email after retrieving it from Amazon S3, as the service has no access to use your Amazon Web Services KMS keys for decryption.
 This encryption client is currently available with the Amazon Web Services SDK for Java and Amazon Web Services SDK for Ruby only.
-For more information about client-side encryption using Amazon Web Services KMS master keys, see the Amazon S3 Developer Guide.
+For more information about client-side encryption using Amazon Web Services KMS managed keys, see the Amazon S3 Developer Guide.

 Implementations§